 Wild animals require special supplies and facilities .

-special capture, handling, and feeding supplies.
+have special capture, handling, and feeding supplies.
 They also have special

 caging for wild animals of different ages and health conditions.
 They have